-The graduate program in the Department of the History of Art at the University of Michigan is designed to prepare students for academic and curatorial careers as well as other professional positions related to the visual arts.
+The graduate program in the Department of the History of Art at the University of Michigan is designed to prepare students for academic and curatorial careers as well as other professional positions related to history and the visual arts.
 Its mission is to provide a broad intellectual foundation necessary for developing independent critical judgment as well as the specialized training needed to conduct advanced scholarly research.
-The program is noted for its emphasis on theory grounded in historical inquiry, its commitment to cross-cultural and interdisciplinary study, and its large and distinguished faculty, representing a broad range of historical and geographical expertise across media.
-At present we offer instruction in modern and contemporary arts of Africa, the African diaspora, the Americas, Asia and Europe; medieval and early modern Asia, Europe, the Americas and Islamic world; and the ancient world from the Mediterranean to East Asia.
-We consider art expansively to encompass a range of visual, material, and spatial practices.
-Graduate students are encouraged to develop several areas of specialization within their field and to investigate the production, reception and function of artworks in a range of media, including new media, architecture and public monuments, and other elements of visual cultures past and present.
+The program is noted for its emphasis on theory and methods grounded in historical inquiry, its commitment to cross-cultural and interdisciplinary study, and its large and distinguished faculty, representing a broad range of historical and geographical expertise across media.
+We understand art expansively, encompassing a range of visual, material, and spatial practices.
+Graduate students are encouraged to develop several areas of specialization relevant to their subfields and to investigate the production, reception and function of artworks in a range of media, including new media, architecture and public monuments, and other elements of visual cultures past and present.

-Graduate study and research is sustained by our department's position within a major research university that supports interdisciplinary study.
-The outstanding library collections at the University of Michigan include one of the top ten research libraries in North America, a dedicated Fine Arts library, and the renowned Asia Library.
+Graduate study and research are sustained by our department's position within a major research university that supports interdisciplinary study.
+The outstanding library collections at the University of Michigan include one of the top ten research libraries in North America, a dedicated Fine Arts Library, and the renowned Asia Library.
 The Department's Visual Resources collection, with special strength in the Asian field, is committed to making digital resources available to faculty and students.
-Students have opportunities to work with the art collections in the University of Michigan Museum of Art, the Kelsey Museum of Art, and the Cleveland Museum of Art.
+Students have opportunities to work with the art collections in the University of Michigan Museum of Art, the Kelsey Museum of Archaeology, and area museums including the Detroit Institute of Art, the Toledo Museum of Art, and the Cleveland Museum of Art.